 Needs and Leads (N&L): This was a mid-morning session for attendees to find tangible ways to collaborate with other ALN members.
 Each speaker had three minutes to talk about their work and their needs, without using slides or PowerPoint to make a connection.
 They included

-– The second N&L speaker was from a private equity business in Johannesburg that has a team of over 400 programmers working on customer development & billing application software for the private sector, telecommunications companies, large SA banks, and the Government (SA’s revenue agency).
-They are seeking to grow into Kenya by finding leads into Kenyans businesses in software development, telecommunications and the government.
+- The second N&L speaker was from a private equity business in Johannesburg that has a team of over 400 programmers working on customer development & billing application software for the private sector, telecommunications companies, large SA banks, and the Government (SA’s revenue agency).
+They are seeking to grow in Kenya by finding leads into Kenyan businesses in software development, telecommunications and the government.

 - Lindsay of Sanergy talked about the slum residents in Nairobi who don’t have access to sanitation.
 So her company builds toilets for them, collects sewage, and converts this to fertilizer and energy – making money as an independent power and fertilizer producer.
 There is great potential in this and she is seeking fertilizer distributors, Kenya government officials (in sanitation & standards) and micro-finance banks and institutions.